Felix-Okeyo/fullstack-spotify-clone/README.md

 - **Mock Subscription:** Users can experience a mock subscription feature by inputting the card number `4242 4242 4242` as the payment method.
 Subscription details can be viewed in the account information.

+- **Core Deliverables:**

+    - Song upload
+    - Stripe integration
+    - Supabase and PostgreSQL Database handling
+    - Tailwind design for sleek UI
+    - Tailwind animations and transition effects
+    - Full responsiveness for all devices
+    - Credential authentication with Supabase
+    - Github authentication integration
+    - File and image upload using Supabase storage
+    - Client form validation and handling using react-hook-form
+    - Server error handling with react-toast
+    - Play song audio
+    - Favorites system
+    - Playlists / Liked songs system
+    - Advanced Player component
+    - Stripe recurring payment integration
+    - How to write POST, GET, and DELETE routes in route handlers (app/api)
+    - How to fetch data in server React components by directly accessing the database (WITHOUT API! like Magic!)
+    - Handling relations between Server and Child components in a real-time environment
+    - Cancelling Stripe subscriptions
 ## Getting Started

 ### Prerequisites